 This is a powerful yet simple technique that allows anyone to build a organizational map around one person’s Profile.
 I call it “Colleague Cycling”.
-The “Viewers of this profile also viewed…” section is perfect for building up an accurate picture of where someone sits in an organization and who their colleagues/competitors are.
+The PAV section is perfect for building up an accurate picture of where someone sits in an organization and who their colleagues/competitors are.
 This is the kind of information that makes job interviews go exceedingly well.
 Sales pros use it all the time.
 Step by step:

 (1) Find your prospect.

-(2) Systematically cycle through their “Viewers of this profile also viewed…” section until you have a complete picture of where he/she sits in the firm and who his/her colleagues and competitors are.
+(2) Systematically cycle through their “People Also Viewed” section until you have a complete picture of where he/she sits in the firm and who his/her colleagues and competitors are.

 (iv) Use A Promotional Profile To Advertise.